MESD/SettingsBundle/Resources/doc/index.md

 ###Create a Setting Definition:

 Now you're ready to start defining your settings.
-You can define your settings by creating a Yaml file for the cluster (or hive) or by using the symfony console command.
-First lets look at where the Yaml files are located and what makes up a setting definition node.
+You can define your settings by creating a yaml file for the cluster (or hive) or by using the symfony console command.
+First lets look at where the yaml files are located and what makes up a setting definition node.

 When locating your setting definition files, the file locater will check the kernel